Bella davvero

 "Bella davvero" is a song by Italian singer-songwriter Ultimo.
-It was released on 18 April 2025 by Ultimo Records.
+It was released on 18 April 2025 by Ultimo Records as the second single from the first live album, Ultimo Live Stadi 2024.

 Description

 The song was written and composed by the singer-songwriter himself, who also handled the production with Julien Boverod, aka Juli, and is inspired by an infinite love.

 Music video

 The music video, directed by YouNuts!, a duo composed of Antonio Usbergo and Niccolò Celaia, was released alongside the song on the Ultimo's YouTube channel and features actors Beatrice Fiorentini and Luka Zunic.
 The video shows the secret location of the Raduno degli Ultimi, a major live event organized for the artist and scheduled for Rome in 2026.